ManiacalDorito/Github-Game-Off-2022-/README.md

 # Game Jam Game

-Probably going to do the cliche "When life gives you lemons make lemonade"
+"When life gives you lemons, make lemonade!" is the cliche that we will be doing